pipeforce/pipeforce.github.io/docs/guides/messaging/10_messaging.md

 slug: /messaging
 ---

-PIPEFORCE has a built-in messaging bus where application messages can be routed between microservices based on routing keys.
+PIPEFORCE has a built-in messaging system, where application messages can be routed between microservices based on conditions like routing keys for example.

-As internal message broker RabbitMQ is used: https://www.rabbitmq.com/documentation.html
+By default, as internal message broker RabbitMQ is used: https://www.rabbitmq.com/documentation.html

 It's one of the most advanced and most widely used messaging broker in the world.